balderdashy/mast/README.md

 ###Adding/Removing Classes
 Mast has some simple shorthand for adding, removing, and toggling classes.
-This is a handy tool for implementing prototypes, because you can, for example, set up your contact form submit button to go into a loading state when it's clicked.
+We find this handy for prototyping, because we can have our error, loading, and success states in CSS classes and just add and remove them.